 It is a very common symptom noticed in patients with hypertension.
 You may rarely suffer from chest pain but it is not a sign to be ignored.

 It is not necessary that your heart rate and your blood pressure increase proportionally.
 But an irregular heartbeat is a cause of concern.
 If after some physical exercise, your heartbeat returns to normal after a long time, consider it is a hypertension symptom.

 High blood pressure is capable of damaging your eye blood vessel.
 If you are facing vision disturbances, you may be suffering from the condition of hypertension.
 Blurred vision is another sign of this condition.

 You may think that your eyesight is affected by working on your laptop all day long.
 But it could be a different case altogether.
 Do not avoid your blurred vision or other vision disturbances because hypertension seeps in silently.

-Nosebleed is a moderately common symptom of high blood pressure.
+A nosebleed is a moderately common symptom of high blood pressure.
 Only in the cases of hypertensive crisis would you suffer from nosebleeds.
-Nosebleeds occur in a hypertensive patient because of the vascular fragility from the condition.
+Nosebleeds occur in hypertensive patients because of the vascular fragility from the condition.
 If you already have a condition that causes nosebleeds, it may be worsened due to hypertension.

 Blood in the urine